arvicco/avalon/README.md

 ## Configuration

 Sample monitor config file for production environment below.
-Modify it, add your own nodes to be monitored.
+Modify it, add your own nodes to be monitored (for Avalon miners, you have to set their IP address and min hashrate in Gh/s):

     ------- config/monitor.yml --------
-    # Prod configuration
+    # Prod configuration (default)
     prod:
       :bitcoind:
         :ip: 192.168.1.13